University of Texas at Austin: Varsity sports

 The university's men's and women's athletics teams are nicknamed the Longhorns.
 Texas has won 50 total national championships, 42 of which are NCAA national championships.

 The football team experienced its greatest success under coach Darrell Royal, winning three national championships in 1963, 1969, and 1970.
 It won a fourth title under head coach Mack Brown in 2005 after a 41–38 victory over previously undefeated Southern California in the 2006 Rose Bowl.

-The University's baseball team has made more trips to the College World Series (35) than any other school, and won championships in 1949, 1950, 1975, 1983, 2002, and 2005.
+The university's baseball team has made more trips to the College World Series (35) than any other school, and won championships in 1949, 1950, 1975, 1983, 2002, and 2005.

+The Texas Longhorns men's basketball has qualified for the NCAA Final Four three times and achieved 28 conference championships and 38 total appearances in the NCAA tournament.

+Rick Barnes led the Texas Longhorns men's basketball from 1998 to 2015.
+Under his leadership, the team achieved 16 NCAA Tournament appearances, including a Final Four appearance in 2003.

+Shaka Smart coached the Texas Longhorns men's basketball from 2015 to 2021.
+While at UT Austin, Smart's teams made three NCAA Tournament appearances.

 Additionally, the university's men's and women's swimming and diving teams lay claim to sixteen NCAA Division I titles, with the men's team having 13 of those titles, more than any other Division 1 team.
 The swim team was first developed under Coach Tex Robertson.